dekum/ProjectAlpha/README.md

 **Interfaces** : An interface is a reference type in Java.
 It is similar to class.
 It is a collection of abstract methods.
 A class implements an interface, thereby inheriting the abstract methods of the interface.
 Inteface methods and fields must be public, and the methods code blocks must be blakn.

-**Overriding ** : a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
+**Overriding** : a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
 When the method is called from another object, the subclasses's overriden mehtod is called instead of the superclass's overidden method.

-<h3>Credits</h4>
+<h4>Credits</h4>
 <hr>
 JP Project is a scenario created by Oracle Academy for the purpose of teaching Java.

 This program is authored by Philemon Petit-Frere.

+<h4>Notes</h4>
+This is the uncompleted verison of the JP project, the finished verison with a gui and a database can he found [here](https://github.com/dekum/JPProject)